-Attachment Parenting – Still Right for You?
+Attachment Parenting Toddlers – Can You Still Do It?

 So let’s dive in to the 7 cornerstone principles of Attachment Parenting and see how we can apply them to older children.

 This is the preferred method of feeding a baby according to Attachment Parenting.
 When it comes to toddlerhood, it’s really up to you at this point.
-While WHO recommends breastfeeding till 2 years old, keep in mind that this organization puts out its recommendations to encompass developing countries that often don’t have access to clean water.
+While WHO recommends breastfeeding till 2 years old, keep in mind that this organization puts out its recommendations to encompass developing countries, that often don’t have access to clean water.
 Thus breastfeeding becomes a life or death scenario under those conditions.
 It is not so for developed countries.

 I think it’s important to keep in mind that you should continue to breastfeed for as long as it’s mutually beneficial for both mom and child.
 If either wants to wean, this should be respected.